Custom Home and Remodeling Blog

 7. Louvered Doors

-Louvered doors have horizontal slats that can be adjusted to enhance airflow while still offering privacy when the door is closed.
-This type of door is perfect for a laundry room, a bathroom, a room that houses your HVAC equipment, or any place where moist air needs to be vented.
+Louvered doors have a slatted design to facilitate air circulation while still offering visual privacy when the door is closed.
+This style of door is perfect for a laundry room, a bathroom, a room that houses your HVAC equipment, or any place where moist air needs to be vented to prevent stuffiness and the build-up of mold.

 Design Features Of Interior Doors

 Interior doors don't have to be boring.
-Whether your home is contemporary or rustic, there are ways to customize your interior doors to complement your style.
+Whether your home is contemporary, rustic, or somewhere in-between, there are ways to customize your interior doors to complement your decor.
 You can choose a one-panel door that is modern looking or a six-panel door for a more traditional feel.
 Inserts in smooth, textured, or distressed glass are a great way to create visual interest in a room and the glass will allow natural light in to brighten your space.
 Customize the look of a door by adding grilles or mullions over the glass for a unique look.
 In a small room, use a mirrored door to create the illusion of a larger space.
 Design features for interior doors are available at many price points to fit any budget.

 Door Slabs versus Prehung Systems